vinkla/wordplate/README.md

 It is often helpful to have different configuration values based on the environment where the application is running.
 For example, you may wish to use a different database locally than you do on your production server.

-To make this a cinch, WordPlate utilizes the [Dotenv](https://symfony.com/doc/current/components/dotenv) PHP package by Symfony.
+To make this a cinch, WordPlate utilizes the [Dotenv](https://github.com/vlucas/phpdotenv) PHP package.
 In a fresh WordPlate installation, the root directory of your application will contain a `.env.example` file.
 If you install WordPlate via Composer, this file will automatically be renamed to `.env`.
 Otherwise, you should rename the file manually.

 Your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.
 Furthermore, this would be a security risk in the event an intruder gains access to your source control repository, since any sensitive credentials would get exposed.